 «Frantic», Robert Altman’s «Prêt-à-Porter», etc.).

 These much requested "Grands Appartements" are decorated with sumptuous period carpets from La Savonnerie, equipped with a long tail piano, while flowers are dispatched on any table, desk and gueridons.!
 The "Standard Rooms" –can something actually be standard in theCrillon ?- are simply luxurious and palatial.
 The guest may decide to pay for the lowest rate: he will get much for his money.
-"Deluxe Rooms" (about EUR 750) are huge, with a separate sitting room: practical for discreet or intimate meetings.
+The beautified "Deluxe Rooms" (EUR 850 / 1,000) are huge, with a separate sitting room: practical for discreet or intimate meetings.
 A "Grand Appartement" will cost much more, as a matter of fact.
 There is a wonderful restaurant, "Les Ambassadeurs", and a fashionable piano bar.
 The service anticipates with omnipresence and discretion: this is certainly the very best in Paris.

 is is a Rosewood hotel.